MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/hyperv_on_windows.md

 - Shared .VHDX

-**Warning**
-Virtual machines running on Hyper-V do not automatically handle moving from a wired to a wireless connection.
+> Warning: Virtual machines running on Hyper-V do not automatically handle moving from a wired to a wireless connection.
 You must change the virtual machines network adapter settings manually.

 ## Limitations
 Using virtualization does have limitations.
 Features or applications that depend on specific hardware will not work well in a VM.
 For example, games or applications that require processing with GPUs (without providing software fallback) might not work well.
 Also, applications relying on sub 10ms timers, like latency-sensitive high-precision apps such as live music mixing apps, etc. could have issues running in a VM.
 The root OS is also running on top of the Hyper-V virtualization layer, but it is special in that it has direct access to all the hardware.
 This is why applications with special hardware requirements continue to work unhindered in the root OS but latency-sensitive, high-precision apps could still have issues running in the root OS.